Nikolow/urban-adventure/README.md

 <br>

 # The XML Parser
 > From my vision we have a storage folder based on some value point (Cities for example).
-In each folder there have subfolders again with some value point (The Authors first Letter for example).
+In each folder there are subfolders again with some value point (The Authors first Letter for example).

-Strucutre of the Directories:
+Structure of the Directories:

 ---